-In 1991 the Bischoff’s turned the ovens over to the brother and sister team of Mary and Martin McNamara.
-Both had worked for the Bischoff’s as teenagers and learned the business from the ground up.
+In 1991 the Bischoffs turned the ovens over to the brother and sister team of Mary and Martin McNamara.
+Both had worked for the Bischoffs as teenagers and learned the business from the ground up.
 But after five years, Martin decided to leave the wonderful world of baking for an advanced degree at the University of Pennsylvania.
-(We really are the best educated bakery around.)

-As a lifelong resident of Avalon, Colleen’s ties to Kohler’s Bakery extend further back than just her enjoyment of their cream donuts when she was just a little girl.
-During the summer of 1952, her grandparents rented the apartment above the old bakery and hardly a day went by that “buns” didn’t grace the family’s table that year or any subsequent year.
-Following in her brother Chris’ path of being the Inquirer paper boy in front of Kohler’s, then moving into the bakery as a baker’s assistant, Colleen, at age eleven, was the “paper girl” for several years before becoming a Kohler’s “store girl” for twelve years.
-Now, as a co-owner in the business, she intends to continue to bake up Kohler’s traditional recipes so that Avalon’s families of today can share in its history.
-Colleen currently teaches High School Health and Physical Education in Pennsylvania and is also a certified athletic trainer.
-She is married to Jon and has two sons.
+Colleen’s ties to Kohler’s Bakery extend further back than just her enjoyment of cream donuts when she was just a little girl.
+During the summer of 1952, her grandparents rented the apartment above the old bakery and hardly a day went by that Kohler’s baked goods didn’t grace the table.
+Following in her brother’s Chris’ path of being the Inquirer paper boy in front of Kohler’s, then moving into the bakery as a baker’s assistant, Colleen, at age eleven, was the “paper girl” before becoming a Kohler’s “store girl” for twelve years.